wangjiegulu/Rapier/README.md

 }
 ```

-- Not only Activity injection, you can inject everywhere, such as Presenter:
+- Not only Activity injection, you also can inject everywhere, such as Presenter.
+- `RLazy` mode could help you improve performance when the object takes a long time to initialize.

 ```java
 @RModule(moduleClazz = MainPresenterModule.class)